byterubpay/byterub-site/_posts/2019-05-04-logs-for-the-localization-workgroup-meeting-held-on-2019-05-03.md

 **\<ErCiccione>** So, the two main questions we should answer during this meeting are: How to improve the workflow of our localization system?
 What's the role of Pootle in all this?
 **\<ErCiccione>** Thanks to Pootle, the whole process is much easier for translators, since they can directly submit the translated strings using an easy
 **\<ErCiccione>** user interface.
 This was a big improvement from the past and the result is that
-**\<ErCiccione>** we reached an all-time-high peak of Monero contributors and translators during the last hard fork (about 60 translators worked on GUI and/or CLI),
+**\<ErCiccione>** we reached an all-time-high peak of ByteRub contributors and translators during the last hard fork (about 60 translators worked on GUI and/or CLI),
 **\<ErCiccione>** and we managed to translate and review thousands of strings in about 48 hours.
 I consider that a huge achievement.
 **\<ErCiccione>** First of all, I think it's necessary to give a quick overview of how the translation process works at the moment (using the GUI as example):
 **\<ErCiccione>** 1. code gets updated all the time, adding and removing strings.
 About once a month i update the git repository on pootle's server.